MaximilianAhrens/nlp4datascience/README.txt

 This is a python (and cython) based toolbox that enables data analysis and time-series predictions based on numerical and textual data inputs.
-A range of machine learning (ML) methods are implemented for the pattern identification task.
+A range of machine learning (ML) methods are being implemented for regression and classification tasks.

+=== CURRENTLY IN EARLY BETA MODE ===

 #######################################################################
 MODELS
-The following ML methods are currently being implemented:
+The following ML methods are being implemented:
 	- OLS linear regression
 	- LASSO
 	- Elastic-Net